Mike Rose (painter): 1972–1985, script paintings

-1985–1995, Multidimensional Paintings
+1985–1995, multidimensional paintings

-It was during a trip to Spain that it occurred to Mike Rose that real and imagined space could be expanded through reflection; by the use of mirrors for example.
+It was during a trip to Spain that it occurred to Rose that real and imagined space could be expanded through reflection; by the use of mirrors for example.
 Through multiple reflections space can be expanded.
 Likewise Cubism showed new ways of thinking about space through the contraction of different perspectives.
 A series of icons before an inspirational trip to Greece put new thoughts in motion.
 Space was brought into contact with letters and signs.
-Space and symbols (letters and signs) had a lot of similarities to Mike Rose, especially through their limitless possibilities.
+Space and symbols (letters and signs) had a lot of similarities to Rose, especially through their limitless possibilities.
 This was the beginning of “Multidimensional Constructions” (“Multidimensionale Konstruktionen”).
-After a further dealing with space and the differing levels of perception, Mike Rose created the “Multidimensional Rooms” and the “Multidimensional Thinking” (“Multidimensionale Räume” und “Multidimensionales Denken”).
+After a further dealing with space and the differing levels of perception, Rose created the “Multidimensional Rooms” and the “Multidimensional Thinking” (“Multidimensionale Räume” und “Multidimensionales Denken”).

-1995–2006, Emotions
+1995–2006, emotions

-After the phase of multidimensional paintings, it was emotions that became Mike Rose's focus.
+After the phase of multidimensional paintings, it was emotions that became Rose's focus.
 The informational dialogue, the togetherness and the self-recognition were the artist's main concern and his legacy.
 Eva Harker comments: “This description of the state of the soul in generous, colourful picture-script encourages to relent to the feeling, the spontaneity, and the moods, and to become more aware of one’s own fantasy.
 But it is not only the human being as a self-obsessed person that is singled out, as well as the human being as a fellow being in the context of his environment.”

 Notable stage paintings

-Mike Rose also created stage sets for, amongst others, the following performance series:
+Rose also created stage sets for, amongst others, the following performance series: